 We are using a lasagna-style composting method to create a growing medium.
 We make three layers using sand, burlap sacks, food scraps, cardboard, leaves, wood chips, and finished, sifted compost.
 We plant directly into this medium.

-We have constructed a 10’L x 10’W x 16’H greenhouse (that doubles as a chicken tractor) for starting plants from seed and growing microgreens (baby salad).
+We have constructed a 10’L x 10’W x 16’H greenhouse for starting plants from seed and growing microgreens for salad.

 Support Soil Start Farm